 Click here for an index to the deeds for 379 Commonwealth, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

-Edwin Woods was president and business manager of the Boston Herald until his retirement in 1906.
+Edwin Woods was president and business manager, and later publisher and treasurer, of the Boston Herald.

 Edwin Woods died in October of 1910.
 Mary Woods continued to live at 379 Commonwealth during the 1911-1912 winter season, but moved thereafter to Brookline.

 On May 1, 1912, 379 Commonwealth was purchased from Mary Woods by Dr. Marshal Fabyan.
 He and his wife, Eleanor Harryman (McCormick) Fabyan, made it their home.
 They previously had lived at 381 Commonwealth.
 They also maintained a home in Beverly Farms.

 Marshal Fabyan was a physician and an instructor and later assistant professor at Harvard Medical School.
 He maintained his medical office at 379 Commonwealth.